-Glen Halva-Neubauer is the department’s specialist in state and local government and politics.
-To bolster the department’s commitment to subnational government, he developed internships in state and local government.
-He is the Faculty Administrator of the Top Mock program and founded Furman's Mock Trial program in 1995.
-He has also been a member of the American Mock Trial Association (AMTA) Board of Directors since 1999; from 2012-2014, he served as President of the Board.
+Glen Halva-Neubauer is Dana Professor and Chair of Politics and International Affairs.
+He is a specialist in US state and local government and politics.
+An innovator in engaged learning, Halva-Neubauer developed the department’s state and local government internship program in the early 1990s.
+In 1995, he founded Furman's Mock Trial program.
+Since 1999, Halva-Neubauer has served as a member of the American Mock Trial Association (AMTA) Board of Directors; from 2012-2014, he served as President of the Board.
 Professor Halva-Neubauer has cultivated a deep relationship with the southeastern and Furman alumni legal communities; in recognition of this relationship, the American Mock Trial Association Judges' Hall of Fame is named in his honor.
-Since 2010, he has been an enthusiastic supporter of the high school mock trial community, especially through the Empire and Gladiator competitions.
-His research interests center on state-level abortion policies and politics, and I have published several articles that account for the differences in abortion policies among the 50 states.
-At present, his attention has turned to the rhetorical strategies of pro-life groups with a focus on the messages used by pro-life groups to influence the Obamacare debates during 2009 and 2010.
-Recently, he has developed a new interest in agriculture policies, practices, and politics.
-The initial outgrowth of this new interest is his teaching a May Experience course, Farm, with his sister and brother on the farm that they own in North Central Iowa.
-Students leave the May Experience with a balanced view of the controversies and challenges the US and the world faces in feeding its people.
+In 2001, he established Top Mock, a summer program for high school mock trial participants, and that enthusiasm for the high school mock trial community has extended to sponsoring high-quality high school competitions, notably Empire, Gladiator, and the National High School Championship competitions.
+His research interests center on state-level abortion policies and politics, and he has published several articles that account for the differences in abortion policies among the 50 states.
+At present, his work focuses on responses to the 2022 Dobbs decision among Southern state legislatures.
+In addition to abortion politics and policy, Halva-Neubauer’s scholarly interests also center on agriculture policies, practices, and politics.
+The outgrowth of this interest is, Farm, a May Experience course he teaches on the farm that he owns with his brother and sister in North Central Iowa.
+Students leave the May Experience program with a balanced view of the controversies and challenges the US and the world faces in feeding its people.

 - Furman Faculty Member of the Year, 1990, 1997, 1999, and 2003